phaserjs/phaser/README.md

 Please note that Phaser uses a custom build of Pixi and always has done.
 The following changes have been made to our custom build, not to Pixi in general.

 * DisplayObjectContainer.getLocalBounds destroys the worldTransforms on children until the next `stage.updateTransform()` call.
 This can make a number of things break including mouse input if width, height or getLocalBounds methods are called inside of an update or preUpdate method.
 This is now fixed in our Pixi build (thanks @st0nerhat #2357)
+* PIXI.CanvasRenderer.resize now applies the `renderSession.smoothProperty` to the Canvas context when it resizes.
+This should help with unwanted canvas smoothing (thanks @sergey7c4 #2395 #2317)

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).